 This paper quantifies the impact of company fundamentals on the firm-level equity premium in an emerging market, Pakistan, using a panel data technique for 306 non-financial firms listed on the Pakistan Stock Exchange for the period January 2001 to December 2015.
 The company fundamental factors included profitability, liquidity, dividends, solvency, efficiency and size.
-Based on the literature, we selected proxies for measuring company fundamentals of return on equity, quick ratio, dividend payout ratio, debt to equity ratio, account receivable turnover ratio and size, as company fundamental variables as determinants of the equity premium.
-The company fundamentals are the controllable factors for companies and can be revisited by companies if they affect company returns.
+Based on the literature, we selected proxies for measuring company fundamentals of return on equity, quick ratio, dividend payout ratio, debt to equity ratio, account receivable turnover ratio and size, as company fundamentals are the controllable factors for companies and can be revisited by companies if they affect company returns.